omradel/users-module-dash/README.md

 # users-module-dashboard

-first i uses Modular structure to support largescale applications, and i made fake api i the clientside only with ts to simulate api that i will recieve from backend
+first i uses Modular structure to support largescale applications, and i made fake api i the clientside only with ts to simulate api that i will recieve from backend and make an axios file that that i will use if i treat with real api from backend

 ## How would you optimize API calls in this application for performance?